 Other local attractions

-Meanwhile, you can visit the the wonderful city of Bath has been designated by UNESCO as a World Heritage Site and offers a wide range of fabulous things to see and do.
-The fabulous village of Castle Combe is also a must see and was the setting for much of Stephen Spielberg’s film, ‘War Horse’.
-Likewise Bristol has much to offer, including museums, theatres and historic concert halls as well as music events, theatre, shopping and museums.
+Meanwhile, you can visit the wonderful city of Bath has been designated by UNESCO as a World Heritage Site and offers a wide range of fabulous things to see and do.
+The fabulous village of Castle Combe is also a must-see and was the setting for much of Stephen Spielberg’s film, ‘War Horse’.
+Likewise, Bristol has much to offer, including museums, theatres and historic concert halls as well as music events, theatre, shopping and museums.

 The thrill-seekers among you may seek out the Castle Combe motorsport venue, which has a rally circuit where you can drive different vehicles, including your own, around the course.

 Badminton Horse Trials Contact Details

 Telephone: +44 1454 218272